avikchowdhury/YOLO_INTRUDER_DETECTION_SYSTEM-Part-2-AttendanceCam/README.md

-# AttendanceCam_intruderSystem_part2
+# YOLO_INTRUDER_DETECTION_SYSTEM Part--2
- 2nd part of yolo intruder alert system
+ This is the part 2 of intruder detection system where attendance is logged in a CSV file.
+ Named as "AttendanceCam"
+ This will run from a seperate camera.